What Could Go Wrong

 Take Next Week Off

 With the outside temperature closing in on -24 F, the passengers were quickly starting to experience hypothermia.
-Unable to retrieve anything from the wreckage, they were huddled together like Penguins trying to keep warm in the artic when they first heard the whomp, whomp of the rescue choppers approaching.
+Unable to retrieve anything from the wreckage, they were huddled together like Penguins trying to keep warm in the arctic when they first heard the whomp, whomp of the rescue choppers approaching.
 It had taken what seemed like forever, but in fact, was only 45 minutes.

 Back in the office, Jane told her boss – I need a vacation.
 Sure, Take Next Week Off.